-Full time position, with full time benefits (Auburn).
+Two full time positions, all with full time benefits (Auburn).
+Reaching Recovery – an innovative, game-changing model to better meet the needs of the community and the people we serve.
+We’re searching for people who want to improve lives and be part of the exciting changes we’re making in the future.
 The Clinician is responsible for providing assessment, direct clinical intervention, and supportive consultation to child, adolescent, and adult family members presenting with a wide variety of emotional, behavioral and co-occurring disorders.
 Delivery of therapeutic services in the office, school, and community, to child, adolescent, and adult family members will be emphasized, including ongoing consultation and collaboration with collateral agencies (schools, agencies, caseworkers, etc.).
 The individual in this position will be required to work with the Division of Child and Family Services (DCFS), education (school), inpatient facilities, mental health residential facilities, and other systems of care in developing holistic, strength based, recovery oriented therapeutic plans to maintain children and adolescents with significant mental health problems in the community.

 - Provide intake evaluations.